 Find information on phobias, including symptoms, causes and how to access treatment and support.
 Get tips for helping yourself, plus guidance for friends and family.

 These are phobias about a specific object or situation, such as spiders or flying.
-They often develop in childhood or adolescence and for some people they will lessen as they get older.
+They often develop in childhood or adolescence.
+For some people, they might become less severe as they get older.

-Social phobia can be extremely debilitating and can make it very difficult to engage in everyday activities such as:
+Social phobia however can completely overwhelm you.
+You might find it very difficult to engage in everyday activities such as:

 "I have suffered from phobias since I was three years old and couldn't cope with the social demands of a playgroup.
 I then went on to suffer from School Phobia right through to my teens, then various phobias surrounding college and work, which led to me becoming unemployed, isolated, agoraphobic and severely depressed."

-Having agoraphobia can have a serious impact on the way you live your life, and many people with agoraphobia find it hard to leave their house.
+Having agoraphobia can have a serious impact on the way you live your life.
+Many people with agoraphobia find it hard to leave the place they live.

-Agoraphobia can develop due to a number of different causes, such as panic disorder – but not all people with agoraphobia have panic disorder.
+Agoraphobia can develop due to various reasons.
+One example is panic disorder, but not all people with agoraphobia have panic disorder.